oouyang/dockerui/README.md

   Use "synereoui" as image name in subsequent steps where image id is required.
 You can use image name of your choice and  it must be all lowercase.

 ## Running
-There two ways to run UI
+There are two ways to run UI
 #### Running docker image - manual process:
 ```
 3a. docker run -it -p 80:8000 -e RUN_PORT=8000 -e API_HOST=192.168.99.100 -e API_PORT=8888 synereoui /bin/bash